-Berkshire’s No. 1 Long-term pain solution
+Berkshire’s no. 1 unresolved pain specialist

 I have always had a passion for health and well-being, as I grew up in a medical family and feel that I inherited a vocation in the health sector.
 I am fascinated by the human body and what happens when it goes wrong.
 I have worked in the health and well-being industry since 2002 and have been helping people out of their pain since 2009.
 I have enjoyed successful clinical practices in Yorkshire, Devon and Berkshire.
 I have worked with many different clients, ranging from the fit and active to those with serious illnesses and debilitating conditions.
 I find this work both challenging and exciting.
 I feel inspired when people can resume previously enjoyed activities, return to work, move without pain and feel more confident in their abilities.